ngendah/vagrant-k8s/README.md

 * [Kubernetes dashboard](https://github.com/kubernetes/dashboard)

-  The provisioner will create a html stub file to help access the dashboard on the cluster directory, `cluster` and the corresponding login token.
+  In order to facilitate dashboard access the provisioner will create a dashboard stub file on the cluster directory, `cluster`, together with a corresponding login token.

 ### Metrics